usnistgov/feasst/buildtemplate/doc/notes.rst

 * Document PairLJCoulEwald
 * Combine PairLJCoulEwald and PairLJCoul in some way which doesn't involve copied code?
 * change initEnergy in most implementations to use Inner() and reduce code complexity/copied code.
+* nightly build -> unittests, test cases, coverage, valgrind, profiling, docs, python
+* implement arbitrary order parameters as a class/factory method within CriteriaWLTMMC to allow users to define their own order parameters.
+These order parameters also must operate on Space/Pair objects (and also perhaps a Trial for expanded ensemble).
+* move xdrfile and others to extern, change location of xdrfile file library away from "home" directory
+* make extern/README.rst and others part of the documentation.
+* Fix GSL memory leaks
+* I prefer segfault on error for backtrace, but I should make it so all my packages do not segfault on back trace (CMakeList.txt macro?)